ChefYeshpal/webapp-translavania/README.md

         - Added a special game over screen if dog dies
     - I think the chase phase it a LOT more cohesive now...
 Otherwise it felt clanky (I dont mean it like that) for some reason...
         - Though the user can't really see chungus that easily, but it could also be that my laptop monitor is absolute dog poop, besides, the j*b application jumpscare can feel random cause of this

+Here's a fun little thing: If you use vim, then open it and type in :smile You'll like it, and if you use nvim... you can do the same thing.
+Though results may vary...